Borderlands 4: Synopsis

 With all three command bolts in her possession, Zadra reprograms them to gain access to the Vault, but she points out they still need to get inside the Timekeeper's capital of Dominion City to reach the Vault.
 Amara suggests finding Lilith, who is trapped in the Phase, to aid them with the only known Phase portal being in the remains of Elpis.
 The Vault Hunters, Amara, and Zane take the space elevator Callis built, fighting off a hostile Arjay on the way.
 They are also followed by Callis, who was kept alive due to her cybernetic enhancements.
 Amara uses Elpis' core to open a Phase portal which the Vault Hunters use to retrieve Lilith, and they subsequently kill Callis again, who is furious Lilith is Kairos' prophesized savior instead of her.
-Lilith teleports the group back to Kairos' surface, while a falling piece of Elpis breaks open a breach in walls of Dominion City.
+Lilith teleports the group back to Kairos' surface, while a falling piece of Elpis breaks open a breach in the walls of Dominion City.
 However, the Timekeeper lures the Vault Hunters into a trap and mind controls them into killing Zadra before they break his control.
 Angered, the Vault Hunters continue their assault and confront the Timekeeper, who reveals his true nature as a Vault Guardian.
 The Vault Hunters manage to kill the Timekeeper and dismantle his Order, freeing the people of Kairos and ending its isolation from the rest of the universe.

 The Vault Hunters then proceed to open the Kairos Vault, but are interrupted by Arjay, who is determined to fight them to the death.
 The Vault Hunters are forced to kill Arjay and end his suffering.
-Lilith then arrives and leads them into the Vault, where they find it contains a future version of Lilith who warns them about the impending end of the universe.
-The future Lilith gifts the Vault Hunters a mysterious cube, which she explains will hopefully be the key for them to survive what's to come before disappearing.
-Lilith then takes the Vault Hunters back to Moxxi's bar, which will serve as the new base for the Crimson Raiders and she instructs the Vault Hunters to continue dealing with the threats that remain on Kairos.
+Lilith then arrives and leads them into the Vault, where they find it contains an entity in the form of Lilith who warns them about the impending end of the universe.
+The Lilith entity gifts the Vault Hunters a mysterious cube, which she explains will hopefully be the key for them to survive what's to come before disappearing.
+Lilith then takes the Vault Hunters back to Moxxi's bar, which now serves as the new base for the Crimson Raiders and she instructs the Vault Hunters to continue dealing with the threats that remain on Kairos.